History of Tommy Edman in Timeline

 November 29, 2024: Contract Extension with Dodgers

-On November 29, 2024, Tommy Edman signed a five-year, $74 million contract extension to remain with the Los Angeles Dodgers, including a sixth-year club option.
+On November 29, 2024, Tommy Edman signed a five-year, $74 million contract extension with the Dodgers, including a sixth-year club option.

-2024: Traded to Dodgers and World Series Win
+2024: Trade to the Dodgers and World Series win

-In 2024, Tommy Edman was traded from the St. Louis Cardinals to the Los Angeles Dodgers at the trade deadline, subsequently winning the NLCS MVP honors and helping the Dodgers win the 2024 World Series against the New York Yankees.
+In 2024, Tommy Edman was traded from the St. Louis Cardinals to the Los Angeles Dodgers at the trade deadline, where he won NLCS MVP honors and helped the Dodgers win the 2024 World Series.